GaZ and the Sublime Pleasure

 GaZ BLANCO, aka Giuseppe Bianco

-Born in Puglia, Castellana Grotte (Ba), is graduated in Architecture and Urban Design at the Politecnico di Bari, then specializing in Landscape Architecture at the Politecnico di Milano, and Ho.re.ca.
+Born in Puglia, Castellana Grotte (Ba), GaZ is an artist freelance photographer.
+He is graduated in Architecture and Urban Design at the Politecnico di Bari, then specializing in Landscape Architecture at the Politecnico di Milano, and Ho.re.ca.
 Design at PoliDesign Academy. htttp://ec2.it/giuseppebianco

 GaZ Blanco’s research in photography is focused in the field of the inseparable union between Architecture and Music, and has managed to get some significant awards: the most important of these is the publication of some of his photos in a book by Beatriz Dujovne for the types of McFarland & Co., Inc. Pub.
 (USA) entitled ”In strangers Arms”.
 Besides, his image “The age of a hug” has been inserted in the review of the book on the website Todotango.com.ar, the most important compendium on the history of Argentine Tango in the world.

-Currently receives frequent assignments as official photographer of Argentine Tango events in Italy and Europe (Portugal,Poland, Austria, Denmark, Germany, Croatia).
+Currently receives frequent invitations as official photographer of Argentine Tango events in Italy and Europe (Portugal,Poland, Austria, Denmark, Germany, Croatia).

 Lisbon Tango Festival 2017 | Lisboa (Pt)